Medical Devices — Brexit

 From a practical perspective, a withdrawal or diminished role for the UK’s MHRA not only has consequences on leadership and policy development but also on key operational activities like the joint assessment of notified bodies.
 The HPRA is promoting discussions to try to identify and find solutions to these challenges to ensure that our regulatory objectives are met, such as ensuring sufficient numbers of notified bodies are designated at EU level in time for the new Regulations.

-Medical devices certified by a Notified Body (NB) and placed on the EU market after the withdrawal date in the case of a no-deal Brexit, will require Notified Body certification from an EU 27 Notified Body in order to continue to be legally placed on the EU market.
+Medical devices certified by a Notified Body (NB) and placed on the EU market after the transition period, will require notified body certification from an EU-27 notified body in order to continue to be legally placed on the EU market.

-Following the withdrawal date UK NBs will lose their status and will be removed from NANDO
+Following the withdrawal date, UK NBs will lose their status and will be removed from the NANDO website.

-If manufacturers, authorised representatives or distributors/suppliers wish to continue to place certified medical devices on the EU27 market post Brexit the following should be considered:
+If manufacturers, authorised representatives or distributors/suppliers wish to continue to place certified medical devices on the EU-27 market after Brexit, the following should be considered:

-On 1 February 2019, the EU Commission published a Q&A document to provide further information on the impact of a no deal Brexit on medical devices (and other products covered under the New Approach legislation).
+On 13 March 2020, the EU Commission published a revised and consolidated document of the 2018 stakeholder notice and the 2019 FAQ document to provide further information on the impact of a no-deal Brexit on medical devices (and other products covered under the New Approach legislation).
+This document seeks to present advice to stakeholders and highlights some of the implications on certification, labelling, representation and supply in the event of no deal.
+This document is available on the EU Commission's website.

 The HPRA is continuing to work with the European Commission and other Member States in relation to medical devices issues arising from Brexit.

-The HPRA encourages any patients, healthcare providers, notified bodies, distributors, manufacturers or their authorised representatives who have a specific question or concern about medical devices supply or other devices issues, in the context of a "no-deal" Brexit, to contact us on email@example.com or the medical device department through HPRA reception +353-1-6764971.
+The HPRA encourages any patients, healthcare providers, notified bodies, distributors, manufacturers or their authorised representatives to contact us with specific questions or concerns about medical devices supply or other devices issues in the context of a "no-deal" Brexit.

 EU Commission Q&A